mtkAtGH/LONIS/README.md

 	adjustment "+'0'" shown above shall require modification for alternate character sets such as single case 'monocasedecimal' "[0-9A-Z]" alphanumerics modulo(36), dual case 'duocasedecimal' "[0-9A-z]" modulo(62) or 'extralpha' modulo(94) of all printable keyboard symbols, with white-space and punctuation.
-Such single character place value symbols mimick the Hexadecimals across the keyboard, and are the lexical text only interchange benchmark 'lextra.h' for extending 'C:stdio.h' to all printable symbols under this scheme.
+Such single character place value symbols mimick the Hexadecimals (1) across the keyboard, and are the lexical text only interchange benchmark 'lextra.h' for extending 'C:stdio.h' to all printable symbols under this scheme.

 	In this initial specification the argument N in Modulo(N)  references is identical to the APA(X) Radix.
         When lexical Modulo(N) needs to be distinguished from numeric Base(M) where M and N differ the argument N in the LEXICAL Modulo(N) shall be distinguished from Radix by the 'LexBase' or 'LexMod', or the equivalent.

+	(1) - The strict hexadecimal scheme is now supportes in the fashion of the alphanumerics with single case Modulo16 and mixed case Modulo22

 	NB:Although out of scope, the place value construction described here is relevant to 'factorial' format registers for exact arithmetic using rational number operands as discussed elsewhere in APA(X).